maitra/BootClust/README.md

-# Package: Bootstrapping for Significance in Clustering
+# BootClust: Bootstrapping for Significance in Clustering

-# Authors: Ranjan Maitra and Volodymyr Melnykov
+### Authors: Ranjan Maitra and Volodymyr Melnykov

 Compilation: make